Scalr/sample-tf-opa-policies/README.md

 If you submit a new policy you must include the following files.

 * The `*.rego` file with the policy code.
 * `*.mock.json` containing test data mocks.
-You should inlcude data for both valid and invalid evaluation of each rule in the policy,.
+You should include data for both valid and invalid evaluation of each rule in the policy.
 * `*.test.rego` defining the tests to be run and expected results when the PR checks are performed.

 To submit a PR follow the standard process.